Andrea-Fox/peopleCounter/README.md

 I'm looking for someone with some 3d modelling experience in order to create a case for this sensor.

 ## ToDo list
-- [x] adding ability to understand autonomously which is the optimal threshold for each ROI
 - [ ] adding ability to understand autonomously which are the optimal ROIs (if anyone has any suggestions on how to achieve this result let me know, because I have no idea how to solve this issue)

 ## Discord server